jamhamster/KonixSpeedkingLabel/README.md

 Second cutting method using a laser:

-You can use the image to create a mask for a laser cutter - This is not really recommended as the Vinyl labels shoudl not be used on a laser cuter but I used one as I have plenty of ventilation.
+You can use the image to create a mask for a laser cutter - This is not really recommended as the Vinyl labels should not be used on a laser cutter but I used one as I have plenty of ventilation.

 Trace the image in Lightburn